alexharri/website/posts/search-git-commits.md

 <SmallNote>The string passed to `-S` is case-sensitive. `getUser` will not match `GetUser`.</SmallNote>

-More specifically, the `-S` option must match some code that was added or deleted for the commit to be listed.
-As a mental model, you can imagine this option being implemented like so:
+More specifically, the `-S` option is used to match code that was added or deleted in that commit.
+If no match is found, the commit is not included in the output.
+As a mental model, you can imagine the `-S` option being implemented like so:

 ```ts
 if (typeof args.S === "string") {